1. Playing mother nature – natural “local” beauty

 The experts at Mintel say the perception of beauty will be reset in 2018, with brand’s shifting away from targeting customers on demographics/labels and focusing much more on behaviour instead – “personalisation is set to reach new heights as brands strive to embrace total inclusivity,” adds Rudd.

-Beauty consumers are individual and as such, want products that fit their personal routines and sensitivities – not based on their age, gender or body type.
+Beauty consumers are individuals and as such, want products that fit their personal routines and sensitivities – not based on their age, gender, or body type.
 Researchers predict that this evolution will see the removal of labels based on these characteristics, with options for customisable beauty.

 3. Campaign capital – brands need personality

 Being a big brand name will no longer be enough as consumers turn to those businesses that have campaigns that align with their own beliefs and values.

 Brands now need to impress customers with a human-like personality that’s relatable, personable, and sincere, especially as Mintel’s research revealed that shoppers prefer brands that earn honest money.